 Like when I Vlog, the balance between face and background is really great, and when I feel the landscape, it has a wide image and a wide dynamic range.

-And even though the opposite is so far away, the image is still sharp about the sharpness and resolution of cinematography.
+And even though the opposite is so far away, the image is still sharp in the sharpness and resolution of cinematography.

 This lens is a prime lens, and you can also shoot with F 2.8 through all focal lengths.

 So, when it’s dark, you still can get sure and a smooth and creamy and wide range of colors.

 This can do a lot of things when it comes to photography.

 The contrast is really high, and the range of color is really wide, especially since this lens catches the light very well.

 Sony officially says this lens is good at catching the light; I completely agree with this.

-So the conclusion is just the lens keeps high resolution and sharpness through all focal lengths, and personally, this lens is good at photography, cinematography.
+So the conclusion is just the lens keeps high resolution and sharpness through all focal lengths, and personally, this lens is good at photography, and cinematography.

 It has a wide range of colors and tight black in vivid color, and the light is really smooth and creamy, but also the image is sharp in crispy.

 Well, if you have the budget, I think it is a good idea to purchase this.